GoneUp/go-pingen-sdk/README.md

 ## Usage
 > **Warning**
 > This API sends real letters and costs money.
-After you sent a letter it is validated and printed.
-There is only a very short timeframe before printing were you can cancel a letter.
+After you send a letter it is validated and printed.
+There is only a very short timeframe before printing where the sending process can be canceled.

 Import it with
 ```